CosmoLike/cocoa/README.md

 :books::books: *Installation of Cobaya base code* :books::books:

 - If the user wants to compile only a subset of these packages, refer to the appendix [Compiling Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

-- Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via SSH keys and use the command instead.

-      "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa

 - Our scripts never install packages on `$HOME/.local` as that would make them global to the user.
 All requirements for Cocoa are installed at

       Cocoa/.local/bin